-- racial, ethnic, national, and linguistic backgrounds
+- · race, ethnicity, nationality, and language

-- socio-economic backgrounds
+- socio-economic background

 - previous educational experience

-- gender identification
+- · gender identity

-- sexual orientation
+- · sexual orientation

-- military service
+- · military service

-- student parents
+- parenthood

 - disability

 - religion

 - age

-- immigration status
+- · immigration status

 - prior incarceration

-- cultural practices, beliefs, and orientations
+- · cultural practices, beliefs, and orientations

-The statistics and survey responses on the following pages highlight the diversity in UC Berkeley's undergraduate and graduate student populations.
+The statistics and survey responses on the following pages highlight the diversity - and in some cases, underrepresentation - in UC Berkeley's undergraduate and graduate student populations.
 The identity of any individual draws uniquely on multiple intersections among these factors.
 As you browse through the data, think about how the diversity they reflect might shape students' experiences of the learning environment.

-Student Diversity at UC Berkeley - Continued (Page 5 of 31)
+Student Demographics at UC Berkeley - Continued (Page 5 of 30)